icm-uw/hpc-docs/docs/System_alokacji_zasobow/zakladanie_konta.en.md

 * [Types of allocations](./rodzaje_alokacji.en.md)

-### How to add contractors to a project
+### How to add users to a project

-Principal Investigator (PI), after entering the `Projects` tab and selecting appropriate project from the list, may add additional co-contractors.
+Principal Investigator (PI), after entering the `Projects` tab and selecting appropriate project from the list, may add additional users.
 Click on the `Add users` button.

-If the contractor does not have an account in ICM, then
+If the user does not have an account in ICM, then

-* PI sends an invitation code to the contractor - it definitely speeds up the account opening process.
+* PI sends an invitation code to the user - it definitely speeds up the account opening process.

-* Alternatively, the contractor may apply for the opening of an account without the invitation code.
+* Alternatively, the user may apply for the opening of an account without the invitation code.

-If the contractor already has an account in ICM, then the user search option shall be used.
+If the user already has an account in ICM, then the user search option shall be used.

 Please note that only users who have granted the consented (`User profile> Edit profile> Other users can find my profile`) will be visible.